yelicoder/maven-fundamentals/README.md

 * create pom.xml file
 * Reload project
 * To load two maven projects in one Intellij window: Open one project, then go to Maven view and click on "+" to load the other project

+ ### Effective POM
+ * Inherit settings from SuperPOM that comes from Maven installation